Legal tender: United Kingdom

-In the UK legal tender specifically relates to the settlement of debts: a debtor cannot successfully be sued for non-payment if they pay the exact amount (change cannot be demanded) into court in legal tender.
+In the United Kingdom, legal tender specifically relates to the settlement of debts: a debtor cannot successfully be sued for non-payment if they pay the exact amount (change cannot be demanded) into court in legal tender.

 Legal tender is solely for the guaranteed settlement of debts, and does not imply a right to pay with cash in other contexts.
 There is a misconception that somebody due to be paid a certain amount of money—such as a shopkeeper—must accept legal tender if proffered for payment; in reality the payee may choose to refuse or accept any specific type of payment, whether legal tender or not.
 As a specific instance, following the outbreak in 2020 of the COVID-19 pandemic, many shops chose not to accept any form of cash due to the risk of infection, accepting payment cards only.

+Royal Mint coins

-Throughout the United Kingdom, Royal Mint coins valued £1, £2, and £5 sterling are legal tender in unlimited amounts.
-Twenty pence pieces and fifty pence pieces are legal tender in amounts up to £10; five pence pieces and ten pence pieces are legal tender in amounts up to £5; and pennies and two pence coins are legal tender in amounts up to 20 pence.
-In accordance with the Coinage Act 1971, gold sovereigns are also legal tender for any amount.
+Throughout the United Kingdom, Royal Mint coins valued £1 (Note: One pound coins from before 2016, which were round in shape (and not 12-sided), were demonetised and no longer legal tender.
+They must be exchanged at a bank.) and £2 (as well as the commemorative coins valued £5, £20, £50, and £100) are legal tender in unlimited amounts.
+Twenty pence pieces (20p) and fifty pence pieces (50p) (Note: The larger 50p coins from 1994 and before were demonetised and are no longer legal tender.) are legal tender in amounts up to £10; five pence pieces (5p) (Note: The larger 5p coins from 1990 and before were demonetised and are no longer legal tender.) and ten pence pieces (10p) (Note: The larger 10p coins from 1992 and before were demonetised and are no longer legal tender.) are legal tender in amounts up to £5; and pennies (1p) and two pence coins (2p) are legal tender in amounts up to 20 pence.
+Additionally, commemorative twenty-five pence pieces (25p; sometimes called a 'crown') (Note: Pre-decimal crowns, while worth the equivalent of 25 new pence, are not legal tender since decimalisation.) minted after 1970 are legal tender in amounts up to £10, despite their value not being engraved on the coin.

+In accordance with the Coinage Act 1971, gold sovereigns (£1) are also legal tender for any amount.
 Although it is not specifically mentioned on them, the face values of gold coins are 50p, £1, £2 and £5, a mere fraction of their worth as bullion.
-Five pound coins, although legal tender, are intended as souvenirs and are almost never seen in circulation.
+Coins valued at five pounds and more, although legal tender, are intended as souvenirs and are almost never seen in circulation.